gaurijo/students_and_cohorts_api/README.md

 ![Schema Design](/images/schema.png)

 ### The Challenge
 You are creating two endpoints that will expose data about students and cohorts.
+We recommend serializing your json data by hand (creating your own methods in the serializer to format your response), and then refactoring to use the [jsonapi-serializer](https://github.com/jsonapi-serializer/jsonapi-serializer#installation) gem if you have more time.
 <details>
   <summary><b>ENDPOINT 1</b></summary>

   **GET all students**

-  Your endpoint should follow this format:
+  Your endpoint should follow this format: <br>
   `GET /api/v1/students`

   Your API will return: